aditus/aditus-wiki/README.md

 By allowing merchant to have access based on different needs when targeting users, smart invitation templates makes it easy to do on-the-fly marketing with real rewards while still being able to leverage our core proposition of targeted marketing and immutable auditability of transaction behaviour in the ecosystem.

 #### Physical On-site Invitation
-This smart invitation consist of merchant who wants to invite consumers to participate in specific onsite events through the Aditus platform.
+This smart invitation template consist of merchant who wants to invite consumers to participate in specific onsite events through the Aditus platform.
 By setting up geofencing and merchant defined access code, it'll bridge the gap between merchant and users by incentivising user to participate with ADT tokens as rewards.

 #### Data Sharing Invitation
-Coming soon...
+This smart invitation template consist of merchant who wants consumers who are interested to participate in their marketing campaigns.
+This creates the right incentive for the merchant ( to get users who are interested in their products & services ) and the users ( to redeem ADT token rewards for sharing their data ).

 #### Merchant Cashback Invitation
 Coming soon...

 #### Custom Invitation
-Coming soon...
+cThis smart invitation template onsist of a permutation of the other various available templates.
+By allowing the merchant to pick and choose conditional items within the smart invitation, it allows merchant to create targeted marketing opportunities.

 ---